suchetanrs/FIT-SLAM/README.md

 # Setup instructions: Method 1 - Using pre-built base image (recommended)

-1. Setup the simulation from https://github.com/suchetanrs/gz-sim-environment.
+1. Setup the simulation from https://github.com/suchetanrs/gz-sim-environment/tree/humble.
 The README contains the instructions for setup.
+ONLY `HUMBLE` VERSION IS COMPATIBILE WITH THIS REPOSITORY.
 2. Clone this repository using ```git clone --depth 1 https://github.com/suchetanrs/FIT-SLAM && cd FIT-SLAM```
 3. Update the submodules using ```git submodule update --init --recursive```
 ## AMD machine: